civilservicelgbt/civilservicelgbt.github.io/_events/2024-08-20-cs-lgbt-network-event-friday-social-york.md

 We’ll be meeting at Hooting Owl, York’s newest LGBT+ safe space (and where we held our recent gin tasting event) before heading into the city for an evening of delight.

 New to our York social?
 Look out for our group mascot (the Rainbow Unicorn).
-Email [YorkshireandHumber@civilservice.lgbt](mailto:YorkshireandHumber@civilservice.lgbt) for more info
+Email [YorkshireandHumber@civilservice.lgbt](mailto:YorkshireandHumber@civilservice.lgbt) for more info.

+T﻿he Hooting Owl Gin Distillery -- W3W -- [https://w3w.co/bumps.second.bounty](https://what3words.com/bumps.second.bounty)